SBallie/teletopdukan/README.md

 Using crosstool-ng
 -------------------

-I'm going to only use linux to develop for now,
+I'm going to only use linux to develop for now, so use a virtual machine if on OSX or Windows.
+I previously created a cross-compiler on mac by hand, but with crosstool-ng things are